StaceyNjiru20/Fikira-Chatbot/README.md

 # Fikira-Chatbot

-Here's a customized and professional **README** for your chatbot project:

----

 # **Fikira - Mental Health FAQ Chatbot**

 Welcome to **Fikira**, your friendly and reliable virtual assistant designed to answer mental health-related queries!
 Fikira is powered by natural language processing (NLP) and a robust FAQ dataset to provide accurate and relevant answers.
 Whether you're seeking mental health advice or simply need to understand common concepts better, Fikira is here to assist.